MrFade321/Hacking_FishWorld/README.md

 ## Understanding Gift Handling

-Further exploration led us to understand how gifts are managed using Facebook's UI requests.
+Further exploration led me to understand how gifts are managed using Facebook's UI requests.
 These requests handle the distribution and tracking of gifts within Fishworld.

-With more digging we've found this rather neat function named HandleRequests and from what I can tell this handles the acceptance or rejection of all gift types and internally just uses a Case statement to switch between them all.
+With more digging I've found this rather neat function named HandleRequests and from what I can tell this handles the acceptance or rejection of all gift types and internally just uses a Case statement to switch between them all.
 After reading it more it all boils down to this endpoint:

 ![FreeGift.JS](HandleRequests.png)